LousyValues/Monolith_Gantry_V2-VT/README.md

 ## BOM
 DISCLAIMER: A lot of this stuff is untested, so final BOM will probably change with more testing/feedback.

-To keep the BOM lists relatively simple, I'm going to include all the hardware and motion parts for the motor mounts and XY joints (with the stock stuff included).

-X extrusion/tube mounting hardware is not included because that can vary based on the configuration.

 - Y rails: MGN9H

 - X rail: MGN9H/MGN12H